WagnerOrtiz/WagnerOrtiz/README.md

 # Wagner Ortiz

 - 💻 Currently working at Dataside as PowerPlatform developer (PowerApps, Automate,SharePoint).
+- 📱  Less code, more Power!

+- 💬 Speak English, German, Portuguese and get by well in Spanish.
 - 📚 Knowledge is power!
-- 💬 Speak English, German, Portuguese and get by well in Spanish.

   <div>